ellojess/iOS-Interview-Prep/conceptuals/completed-questions.md

 <summary>
 What is the difference between Synchronous & Asynchronous task?
 </summary>

-Synchronous: waits until the task have completed
+**Synchronous**: waits until the task have completed

-Asynchronous: completes a task in the background and can notify you when complete
+**Asynchronous**: completes a task in the background and can notify you when complete
 </details>

 <details>